Thomas Jenckes: U.S. House of Representatives

 Jenckes was first elected to the U.S. House in 1863, defeating Democratic opponent Charles J. Bradley by seventeen percentage points.
 He was subsequently re-elected three times by landslide margins.

 During his House tenure, Jenckes was mostly known for introducing legislation which created the United States Department of Justice.
 Contrary to some narratives that suggest this was an effort to bolster Reconstruction policies during the presidency of Ulysses S. Grant and safeguard the constitutional rights of blacks, it was primarily for the purpose of professionalizing legal practice.
 Indeed, Jenckes "paid little attention" to protecting Southern blacks.
+He was one of three House Republicans to oppose the initial version of the Fifteenth Amendment to the United States Constitution, although he voted in favor of the final version.

 Considered a "reformer," Jenckes was an early advocate of civil service reform and known as "the father of civil service."
 When he introduced legislation pushing it, fierce opposition was met by Radical Republican colleague John A. Logan of Illinois, who was concerned with the plight of Southern blacks and called the bill "probably unconstitutional."
 The enactment of a civil service system to replace the traditional spoils system would prevent Republicans from utilizing patronage to benefit blacks, and it was later implemented via the Pendleton Civil Service Reform Act years after Jenckes left office.

 Having prosecuted fraud implicated in the Credit Mobilier scandal, Jenckes' tenure was also marked by his revisions of bankruptcy law and involvement in cases related to Goodyear rubber, the Corliss steam engine, in addition to patents pertaining to refrigeration and ventilation.

 In the 1870 United States House of Representatives elections, Jenckes was defeated by fellow Republican Benjamin T. Eames.